ronrothjr/The-Threads-of-Becoming/formation-package.md

 # **90-Day Pre-Flight Execution Plan**

-*This plan prioritizes the deployment of assets based on dependencies: you cannot sell the Certification until the Legal Entity exists, and you cannot sell the Corporate Workshop until you have beta-tested the Navigation Conversation.*
+*This plan prioritizes the deployment of assets based on dependencies: you cannot sell the Certification until the Legal Entity exists, and you cannot sell the Corporate Workshop until you have beta-tested Threadwork.*

 # **PHASE 1: FOUNDATION & COMPLIANCE (Days 1-30)**